Chapter 4: Business & Administration04:70:00 Animals on Campus

 Wild, except for indigenous populations, or exotic animals are forbidden on campus except by special permission of the College President and the Tennessee Wildlife Resources Agency.

-To provide equal opportunity to disabled individuals to obtain employment, education, and services from the College, it is the policy of Northeast State Community College to allow and encourage disabled people to use service animals.
+To provide equal opportunity to disabled individuals to obtain employment, education, and services from the College, it is the policy of Northeast State Community College to allow and encourage individuals with disabilities to use service animals.
 The Americans with Disabilities Act Amended Act of 2008 (ADA) for Title II defines “service animals” as, “dogs” that are individually trained to do work or perform tasks for people with disabilities.”
 Service animals are working animals, not pets.
 The work or task a service animal has been trained to provide must be directly related to the person’s disability.
 Service animals whose sole function is to provide comfort or emotional support do not qualify as service animals under ADA.
-If there is any uncertainty about whether an animal qualifies as a service animal, a determination will be made by the Coordinator of Access Services located in the General Studies Building Room C1102; (423) 279-7640.
-The decision of the Coordinator of Access Services is final.
+If there is any uncertainty about whether an animal qualifies as a service animal, a determination will be made by the Coordinator of Accessibility Services located in the General Studies Building Room C1102; (423) 279-7640.
+The decision of the Coordinator of Accessibility Services is final.

 Use of service animals is subject to the conditions stated below.

 A service animal is permitted in all classrooms, offices, hallways, eating facilities, theaters, sports areas, auditoriums, and other sites on campus, provided that:

 - The animal is in a harness or kept on a leash.
-However, service animals kept in good control by a disabled person need not be in a harness or on a leash when in a disabled student’s own housing facility or at an employee’s own work station.
+However, service animals kept in good control by the handler/trainer need not be in a harness or on a leash when in a student’s own housing facility or at an employee’s own workstation.
 Other exceptions to this policy are made on a case by case basis.

 - The animal is adequately controlled so as to present no undue noise or disruption to others.